 Chimney stacks

 Repair category 2

-Notes Weathered and damaged render noted.
-Ongoing maintenance and repair should be anticipated.
+Notes Weathered and damaged sections of stonework and pointing were noted to the chimney stacks.
+Future remedial works should be anticipated.

-Roofing including roof space

-Repair category 2

-Notes A number of loose and broken roof slates and components were visible.
+Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates and components were visible.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
-Our inspection of the roof was limited due to the lie of the land however is of an age and style where a degree of regular maintenance should be anticipated and budgeted for.
+A limited inspection was carried out of the roof due to the lie of the land.
+We have 1F2, 96 DUKE STREET, SOUT EDINBURGH, EH6 8HL TH LEITH, assumed those areas not inspected are free of any significant defects.

-1F4_110 GORGIE ROAD_GORGIE •

 We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.

-Rainwater fittings Repair category 2 Notes Corrosion and leakage noted to rainwater goods.
-Ongoing maintenance and repair should be anticipated.
-Where previous leakage or overflow from rainwater goods has occurred a precautionary check of the surrounding building fabric is recommended with particular reference to damp or rot related defects.
-Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
+Rainwater fittings

+Repair category 2

+Notes Rainwater goods are of an older style,may be defective,have suffered corrosion.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.